bengtj100/stacky-lang/doc/Reference.md

 Example:

 ```
-19700101 epoch;                       `First year of the UNIX epoch is stored.
+19700101 'epoch;                      `First year of the UNIX epoch is stored.

 epoch                                 'Since epoch is defined, 19700101 is pushed onto
                                       `the stack.